 The internship is a year long, full-time, 2000-hour training experience.
-Interns are expected to accumulate their hours based on a 40-hour week over a period of 50 weeks.
+Interns are expected to accumulate their hours based on a 40-hour week over a period of 50 TTC Doctoral Internship in Professional Psychology Training Program Brochure 2017-2018 weeks.
 Interns will provide a minimum of 900 to 1000 hours of direct client contact or approximately 45-50% of their time.
 The rest of the time should be spent in training experiences, supervision, report writing, case conferences, meetings, and research.
-The internship carries a stipend of \$18,000.
-Internship positions offer working primarily with adolescents in the Youth Program or with adults; however, all Interns will have the opportunity to work with adults in our Inpatient Treatment Program.
-Three of the five internship positions each year are specifically focused on adolescent treatment in our Youth Programs, and two are focused on adults.
+The internship carries a stipend of \$22,800.
+Internship positions offer working primarily with adolescents in the Youth Track or with adults in the Adult Track; however, all Interns will have the opportunity to work with adults in our Inpatient Psychiatric Hospital.
+Three of the five internship positions each year are for the Youth Track, and two positions are for the Adult Track.